-Prior to COVID-19, growth in the industry was projected to continue, but at a lower rate over the next five years.
-Specifically, Transportation, Distribution, and Logistics in the Atlanta region was expected to add 8,500 jobs, expanding employment by 5.3%.
+Growth in the industry is projected to continue, but at a lower rate over the next five years.
+Specifically, Transportation, Distribution, and Logistics in the Atlanta region is expected to add 14,200 jobs, expanding employment by 13%.
 The sub-industries that demonstrated strong growth over the past five years are expected to continue the trajectory, while some sub-industries that provide local retail transportation services, such as Taxi and Limousine Services are expected to shed jobs.
 The sub-industries that are expected to add the most jobs over the next five years are summarized in the following table.

-Projected Change in TDL Industry, 6 Digit NAICS - WorkSource Metro Atlanta
+Projected Change in Transportation & Logistics Industry, 6 Digit NAICS - Atlanta Regional